dradice/coauthors/README.md

 coauthors that can be included in the [NSF Collaborators and Other Affiliations (COA) Information form](https://nsf.gov/bfa/dias/policy/coa.jsp).
-While the output of this script can in most cases be copied and pasted into the COA form it is advisable to manually verify each entries.
+While the output of this script can in most cases be copied and pasted directly into the COA form, it is advisable to manually verify each entries.
 You are ultimately responsible for the validity of the content of your submission to NSF.